georgetor2020/aws-parameter-store/README.md

 ### IMPORTANT: Workshop Cleanup

 If you're attending an AWS event and are provided an account to use, you can ignore this section because we'll destroy the account once the workshop concludes.
-Feel free to proceed to [Lab-0 to get started](lab-0-init).
+Feel free to proceed to [lab1](lab1).

 **If you are using your own account**, it is **VERY** important you clean up resources created during the workshop.
 Follow these steps once you're done going through the workshop to delete resources that were created: